harshagrama/ATG-Artifact/README.md

 #  python script guest_invite.py

-##Purpose of this script is to
+##Purpose of this script is to:
-     * Read configuration file for Slack REST API's  attributes and its value
+###Read configuration file for Slack REST API's  attributes and its value
-     * For attribute email, which is a coma separated value generate a slack guest invite request
+###For attribute email, which is a coma separated value generate a slack guest invite request

 ##"guest_invite.py" takes *.ini file as input argument.